Drs. Gouldin, Carlos and Gohel addressing your dental anxiety with sedation options from Nitrous to IV

 Her passions outside of work include spending time with her husband and two daughters, traveling, hiking, and skiing.

 Is dental anxiety or fear keeping you from seeking periodontal and implant care?
 An estimated 93 million Americans experience some level of dental fear, many of whom miss out on getting the treatment they need for a healthy, attractive smile.
 Our caring team understands that you may have fears or worries over periodontal and implant procedures.
 Whether you need gum disease treatment, dental implants or something in between, we offer a variety of sedation treatments from IV sedation to complete general anesthesia administered by board-certified anesthesiologists to quell any dental anxiety standing in your way.
-Our periodontists are all IV sedation certified and highly skilled at assisting our Falls Church and Alexandria, VA, patients in choosing the appropriate sedation solution for their needs
+Our periodontists are all IV sedation-certified and highly skilled at assisting our Falls Church, VA patients in choosing the appropriate sedation solution for their needs.

 No matter the source or severity of your dental anxiety, we have the ideal sedation dentistry solution for you.
-We offer IV sedation and other effective options to the Falls Church and Alexandria, VA, communities:
+We offer IV sedation and other effective options to the Falls Church, VA community:

 Inhaled before and during your procedure, nitrous oxide is a clear, odorless gas that induces a sense of calm and euphoria.
 The effects of nitrous dissipate as soon as the gas is stopped, leaving you able to perform normal daily functions immediately following your visit.